Our Thinking

 Latest News

-Panetta McGrath recognised in the 2023 edition of Best Lawyers in Australia
+Panetta McGrath recognised in Best Lawyers in Australia 2027

-Panetta McGrath Lawyers is pleased to announce that we have been recognised in the 15th edition of the Best Lawyers in Australia...
+Panetta McGrath Lawyers is proud to announce its inclusion in the 2027 edition of Best Lawyers in Australia, with two of our...

 Newsletters